Explore the Benefits of the Latest Trendy Cannabinoid: Delta-10 THC

 NAMI also reports that 1 out of every 5 U.S. adults experience mental illness annually.
 However, it seems that everyone is affected by mental illness in one way or another.
 Whether it is something you deal with personally or something a loved one battles, the effects of mental illness reach us all at some point.

-When it comes to treating mental health illnesses such as anxiety, PTSD, Bipolar Disorder, and depression, some of the most common treatments include therapy and pharmaceuticals.
+When it comes to treating mental health illnesses such as anxiety, PTSD, Bipolar Disorder, obsessive-compulsive disorder and depression, some of the most common treatments include therapy and pharmaceuticals.
 However, today, we are finding that many would rather choose natural treatment options, and many are finding hope in cannabis.

 Let’s take a look at the science behind how cannabis can help with 2 of the most prevalent mental illnesses suffered by the U.S. adult population annually.
 Unfortunately, many medical professionals and politicians would like people to believe that there isn’t enough research in this area.
 Especially when in fact there is substantial scientific and anecdotal evidence that proves otherwise.
 Here is what we know about how cannabis can be an effective treatment for various mental illnesses.

 Anxiety disorders are a prevalent illness in today’s world.
 Most pharmaceuticals prescribed for these conditions render patients into a state in which they cannot function.
 Many of them also come with dangerous side effects.
 Thousands of legal patients, as well as many of those who medicate illegally, do so to treat anxiety-related conditions.
 According to the research that we have available, it seems as if choosing cannabis is a great option and one that shows success for many.

 A study conducted by scientists at Washington State University, consuming cannabis through inhalation holds the potential to “significantly reduce self-reported” levels of anxiety in the short term.